zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec05.md

 * Zone: "server_no_dnssec-1.dnssec05.xa."
   * Response from ns1 is NODATA (no DNSKEY).
   * Response from ns2 is normal.

+### SHARED-IP-1
+Two NS names, but only one IP.
+IPv4 only.

+* Zone: "shared-ip-1.dnssec05.xa."
+  * ns1a and ns1b are in bailiwick, but use the same IP.
+    * IPv4 only.
+  * The message should list both name server names, both with the same IP.

 ### ZONE_NO_DNSSEC-1
 No DNSKEY from neither ns1 nor ns2.